This article is focused toward troubleshooting TestOut videos. See this article for troubleshooting slow or unresponsive lab simulations.

 - Try the videos in a different browser, because the browsers can perform very differently

 2. How TestOut’s Videos Work

-We contract Microsoft to use Verizon POP servers to deliver our content anywhere in the world with speed and efficiency.
+We use a content delivery network (CDN) to deliver our content anywhere in the world with speed and efficiency.
 Due to the way it is set up, it is very uncommon for any slowness to be caused by too much demand on the servers.

 3. How to Find your Internet Speed

 We officially require at least 3.6 Mbps internet download speed but we have found that most videos stream fine at 3 Mbps.
 At around 2.5 Mbps some momentary buffering may be noticed.
 Approaching 2Mbps or less, stopping, stalling, and buffering can be a frequent occurrence.

 To check internet speeds, we recommend freshly restarting the computer, resetting your router, and turning off any other devices that use your internet connection to reduce the possibility of interfering factors.
 Then navigate to https://fast.com (chosen for its simplicity and acceptable accuracy).